 6. Travel time (Mean travel time)

 Average time that the analyzed traffic objects spent within specific space boundaries.
-Unlike the Occupancy time, Travel time can be generated not just for a single zone but as well for a movement composed of crossing over two lines or zones (see images below).
+Unlike the Occupancy time, Travel time can be generated not just for a zone but as well for a movement composed of crossing over two lines or zones (see images below).
 This metric is used to analyze traffic fluency.
-It can be shown as a single number or a bar graph based on a specified time unit (for more information about time units please see this article).
+It can be shown as a single number or a bar graph based on a specified time unit.

 Time which the object has spent within the zone, from entering until leaving the zone